avantikagoyal/Used-Car-Data-Aggregation/README.md

 ## Acknowledgements

 We thank autolist.com for providing a rich source of used car listings that made this project possible.
 Our gratitude extends to our mentors and peers who supported us throughout this project.
+This is a final project completed as an assignment for UC Davis MSBA Course BAX-422 Data Design & Representation.